Missouri Geological Survey

 Missouri Rock and Mineral Sets

 Five visitors won a Missouri Rock and Mineral Set.
 Accompanying each set is a 16-page, full-color booklet that describes each rock and mineral and its uses.
 To learn more about this set and other educational items, visit the publications desk in Rolla at 111 Fairgrounds Road or order online from the Missouri Geology Store.

 History of Missouri Geological Survey

-Don’t miss the article written by Joe Gillman, State Geologist and Division of Geology and Land Survey Director that appeared in the recent Missouri Resources magazine article about the important work of survey staff.
+Don’t miss the article written by Joe Gillman, State Geologist and Missouri Geological Survey Director that appeared in the recent Missouri Resources magazine article about the important work of survey staff.

 In the mid-1800s, geologists were just beginning to explore and map the state’s natural resources.
 The Missouri Geological Survey, created in 1853, was directed to make a thorough geological and mineralogical survey of the state.
 The survey was tasked with the discovery and evaluation of all beds or deposits of ore, coal, marls and such other mineral substances and mineral waters as may be useful or valuable.
 The Missouri Survey is well-known for having lead the nation in a number of areas including: initiation of one of the first efforts in the nation to establish a methodology to collect and archive drilling records about the subsurface geology of Missouri; completion of the first State Water Plan which included recommendations for improving public water supply and began providing technical recommendations for proper well construction of public water supply wells; establishment of the statewide groundwater monitoring network and creation of a drilling program to determine groundwater availability in northwest Missouri; the development of one of the nation’s first environmental geology programs for water protection, solid waste disposal sites, and wastewater treatment facilities.